Extensible Storage Engine Architecture

 Ordinary diagnostic tests might not detect all the transient faults for several reasons.
 Issues in firmware or driver software might fall outside the capabilities of diagnostic programs.
 Diagnostic tests might be unable to adequately simulate long run times or complex loads.
 Also, the addition of diagnostic monitoring or debug logging might change the system enough to prevent the issue from appearing again.

-Another kind of page numbering error (caused by Exchange) may occur if Exchange writes the wrong page number on the page itself.
+Another kind of page numbering error (caused by Exchange Server) might occur if Exchange Server writes the wrong page number on the page itself.
 But this causes other errors, not the -1018 error.
-If Exchange writes 71 on page 70, and then performs the checksum on the page correctly, the page is written to location 71 and passes both the page number and checksum tests.
+If Exchange Server writes 71 on page 70, and then does the checksum on the page correctly, the page is written to location 71 and passes both the page number and checksum tests.

 Even though a single -1018 error is unlikely to cause extensive data loss, -1018 errors are still cause for concern because a -1018 error is proof that your storage system did not reliably store or retrieve data at least one time.
 Although the -1018 error might be a transient issue that never occurs again, it is more likely that this error is an early warning of an issue that will become progressively worse.
 Even if the first -1018 error is on an empty page in the database, you cannot know which page might be damaged next.
 If a critical global table is damaged, the database might not start, and database repair might be partly or completely unsuccessful.